Blujuse/Spaceship-Swarms/README.md

 * Control your ship and fly through space!
 * Shoot your laser cannons and collect upgrades!
 * Destroy asteroids to gain score!
+* Hide on planets to avoid the aliens!
 * Avoid invincible aliens that chase you!

 ## Dependencies